In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 Do all that you can to get you and your manufacturer to understand one another.

-Designing a glass piece that meets a custom glass services company’s capabilities is only half of creating a manufacturable project.
+Designing a glass piece that meets a custom glass service company’s capabilities is only half of creating a manufacturable project.
+The other half involves detailed planning and coordination that aligns your design with any logistical and manufacturing limitations.
+This ensures the final product is feasible within the manufacturer’s capabilities.

-The other: communicating precisely what you expect of the finished product
+The other is communicating precisely what you expect of the finished product.

-You’ll want to tell your glass manufacturer exactly what you plan to use the glass for.
+You’ll want to tell your glass manufacturer precisely what you plan to use the glass for.
 Give them all the details -- from size to tolerances.
-Do all that you can to get you and your manufacturer to understand one another.
-This reduces the amount of time you’ll play telephone tag and ensures you get the right product the first time.
+Do all you can to get you and your manufacturer to understand one another.
+This reduces the time you play telephone tag and ensures you get the right product the first time.

-You may not be an expert in glasswork.
+You may need to become an expert in glasswork.
 Ask questions and be open to recommendations.
 The more you understand, the easier the process is.

 9 Project Details Your Commercial Glass Company Should Know